 Sarah: Getting the most out of your Aussie experience

 At time of writing, Sarah was working as a Student Mobility Officer.
 As part of this role, Sarah provided assistance to students either visiting Australia or travelling overseas as part of USQ's Study Abroad program.
-She now works as a Alumni Relations Coordinator (International) in the Deputy Vice-Chancellor's Office (Students and Communities) department.

 As the Student Mobility Officer at USQ, I support students who are either leaving Australia to head overseas or arriving here at our USQ campuses for their study abroad adventures.
 Students are always asking for my top tips when it comes to things to do once they’ve landed in Australia.
 Visiting the main tourist attractions like Australia Zoo and the Great Barrier Reef are a must, but these are my top places, off the beaten track, to visit that will give you an insight into authentic Australian culture, history and lifestyle.

 Byron Bay, North Coast of New South Wales